 Commands for working with PIFs (objects representing the physical network interfaces).

 The PIF objects can be listed with the standard object listing command (xe pif-list), and the parameters manipulated with the standard parameter commands.
-See the section called "Low-level Parameter Commands" for details.
+See Section A.3.2, "Low-level Parameter Commands" for details.